-GTI’s hydraulic fracturing research began as early as 1983, leading to “proof-of-concept” experiments at its Hydraulic Fracture Test Site (HFTS) in the Rocky Mountains.
+GTI Energy’s hydraulic fracturing research began as early as 1983, leading to “proof-of-concept” experiments at its Hydraulic Fracture Test Site (HFTS) in the Rocky Mountains.
 Leading-edge technologies were verified in these field tests.
-One of the GTI’s major achievements was the development of a model for designing and predicting the behavior of hydraulic fractures that included the real-time monitoring of fracturing parameters such as rate, pressure, and viscosity.
+One of the GTI Energy’s major achievements was the development of a model for designing and predicting the behavior of hydraulic fractures that included the real-time monitoring of fracturing parameters such as rate, pressure, and viscosity.
 The industry is still using the technology today, as a model known as FRACPRO available from CARBO Ceramics Inc.

-- Advanced Hydraulic Fracturing Project, GTI and RPSEA.
+- Advanced Hydraulic Fracturing Project, GTI Energy and RPSEA.
 2013-

 - Mounds Drill Cuttings Injection Project, Gas Research Institute (GRI), Oklahoma.
 1999

 - GRI/DOE Multi-Site Hydraulic Fracture Diagnostics Project (MWX), GRI, Colorado.
 1999

 - Four-staged Field Experiments (SFE wells), Texas and Wyoming